ceejbot/galls-law/webrebels.md

 # [fit] npm's monolith:
 # [fit] embedded in couchdb

-^ npm like a lot of systems was originally very simple.
+^ npm registry 1.0: a monolith npm like a lot of systems was originally very simple.
 The registry was a few thousand lines of javascript embedded inside CouchDB.
 Auth was couch's auth.
+Package tarballs stored inside couch.

 ---